cmaureir/progra-alma/lectures/week1/lecture1.rst

     variable = input("example message:")

-During the execution,
-this means that the data
+This means that the data
-must stay saved in the variable.
+will be stored in the variable during the execution.

 In the example, the input occurs in the first step, and can be represented as::